Non-linear realizations and invariant action principles in higher gauge theory: Non-linear realizations and FDAs

 Since each product $\left[ t_{A_{1}\left( p_{1}\right) },\ldots ,t_{A_{n}\left( p_{n}\right) }\right] _{n}$ is also a vector in $\bar{X}$, they can be written in terms of linear combiations of $t_{A\left( p\right) }$.
 We define their components as proportional to the structure constants of a FDA, as follows:

 and therefore, verifying the same graded-symmetry relation

 Notice that, for $n=2$ and by setting $p_{1}=p_{2}=1$, one recovers the antisymmetric bilinear product of a Lie algebra.

 Eq. (\ref{T}) allows to write the generalized Jacobi identity from eq. (\ref{Jacobi}) in terms of the multilinear products.
 We can now remove the dependence on the differential forms and add the corresponding sign depending on the symmetry or antisymmetry of their permutation inside the sum.
-Thus, we rename the indices and perform the sum over $m!\left( n-1\right) !$ equivalent elelements.
+Thus, we rename the indices and perform the sum over $m!\left( n-1\right) !$ equivalent elements.
 This reduces eq. (\ref{Jacobi}) to

 where now the first sum runs over unsuffles, i.e., over permutations satisfying $\sigma\left( 1\right) <\cdots<\sigma\left( m\right) $ and $\sigma\left( m+1\right) <\cdots<\sigma\left( l\right) $ \cite{Hohm:2017pnh,Hohm:2017cey}.
 Eq. (\ref{jacb}) is known as $L_{\infty}$ identity in the $b$-picture and it is equivalent to the Jacobi identity in dual formulation.
 Thus, any FDA can be written in dual formulation as an $L_{\infty}$ algebra.
 Notice that eq. (\ref{jacb}) reproduces the standard Jacobi identity for a Lie algebra in the case in which $\bar{X}$ is given by a single subspace of degree $1$.
+The dual relation between FDAs and $L_{\infty}$ algebras has been pointed out in refs. \cite{Fiorenza:2013nha,Fiorenza:2016oki}.
+For an extensive review, see also ref. \cite{Fiorenza:2019ckz}